Skip to content ↓

 Please note that our curriculum overview for this term is at the bottom of the page.

-• In Maths, we will be continuing with our work on angles and shape.
+• In Maths, we will be continuing with negative numbers and begin measures.

-• In RE, we will be learning about Islam.
+• In RE, we will be learning about people of God.

-• In computing, children will be starting a unit of work on spreadsheets.
+• In computing, children will be studying concept maps.

-• In science, we will be continuing with forces, with a focus on gravity.
+• In science, we will be learning about life cycles.

-• In Destination Reader we are reading: Stig of the Dump
+• In Destination Reader we are reading: Kensuke's Kingdom.

 Spellings: